dumux/dumux/tutorial/ex2/README.md

 Run the simulation with and without gravity.
 Change the `Problem.Name` parameter to create output files with different names.
 Compare the results using paraview.
 You should immediately see the difference.

-A list of parameters that can be set through the input file are given [here](http://www.dumux.org/doxygen-stable/html-2.11/a06387.php).
+A list of parameters that can be set through the input file is given [here](http://www.dumux.org/doxygen-stable/html-2.11/a06387.php).

 <hr><br><br>